 House Bill No. 1442 introduces new provisions to the Government Code regarding the Internet broadcast and recording of open meetings for certain governmental bodies in Texas.
 Specifically, it adds Sections 551.024 and 551.025, which mandate that governmental bodies within the executive branch that receive over $10 million in appropriations and have 100 or more full-time equivalent positions must broadcast live video and audio of their open meetings online.
-Additionally, they are required to archive these recordings on their websites for two years.
-The bill also stipulates that notice of the meetings must be posted online in accordance with existing regulations, and it allows for the use of state buildings for broadcasting purposes.
+Additionally, they are required to archive these recordings on their websites for two years following the meeting.
+The bill also stipulates that notice of the meetings must be posted online in accordance with existing requirements, and it allows for the use of state buildings for broadcasting purposes.

 Furthermore, Section 551.025 applies to governmental bodies in the legislative branch or those not covered by Section 551.024, requiring them to make audio or video recordings of their open meetings available online within seven days.
-The bill includes exemptions for instances of catastrophe or technical breakdowns that hinder compliance, and it encourages governmental bodies to consider contracting services to minimize costs.
-The provisions of this bill will take effect on September 1, 2025, and will apply to meetings held on or after September 1, 2027.
+Both sections include exemptions for circumstances such as technical breakdowns or catastrophes, and they emphasize the need for reasonable efforts to provide recordings post-incident.
+The provisions will take effect on September 1, 2025, and will apply to meetings held on or after September 1, 2027.

 Statutes affected: